Mr Philip Sauvé

-Mr Sauvé is also a NHS Consultant at Queen Alexandra Hospital in Portsmouth.
-There he combines a busy elective hand and wrist surgery practice with general orthopaedic trauma and is part of the on call rota at QA Hospital.
+I am also an NHS Consultant at Queen Alexandra Hospital in Portsmouth.
+There I combine a busy elective hand and wrist surgery practice with general orthopaedic trauma and I'm part of the on call rota at Queen Alexandra Hospital.

 I graduated as a doctor from Imperial College, School of Medicine at St Mary's Hospital Medical School, London in 1998.
 From there I undertook general trauma and orthopaedic surgery training in Hampshire and Dorset and specialist hand fellowship training at Chelsea & Westminster Hospital, London and then an Advanced Training Post (ATP) at the Pulvertaft Hand Centre, Derby.

 During my training I was awarded the Educational Prize and a Travelling Fellowship by the British Society for Surgery of the Hand (BSSH).
 I visited clinics in Paris, Lyon and Reims, France on a wrist arthroscopy (keyhole surgery) traveling fellowship arranged by the European Wrist Arthroscopy Society (EWAS).
 I also work closely with the hand therapy team.
 The hand therapists provide advice to patients on the day to day management of various hand conditions or injuries and guide patients through their postoperative rehabilitation.
 They also fabricate thermoplastic splints in the hand therapy clinic.
 I can refer you to the hand therapy team following a clinic consultation or surgery.